MicrosoftDocs/architecture-center/docs/ai-ml/guide/azure-openai-gateway-guide-content.md

 :::image-end:::
 *Figure 1: Conceptual architecture of accessing Azure OpenAI through a gateway*

 To address the many challenges listed in [Key challenges](#key-challenges), you can inject a reverse proxy gateway to decouple the intelligent application from Azure OpenAI.
-This [gateway offloading](../../patterns/gateway-offloading.yml) lets you shift responsibility, complexity, and observability away from clients and gives you an opportunity to augment Azure OpenAI by providing other capabilities not otherwise built-in.
+This [gateway offloading](../../patterns/gateway-offloading.yml) lets you shift responsibility, complexity, and observability away from clients and gives you an opportunity to augment Azure OpenAI by providing other capabilities that aren't built-in.
 Some examples are:

 - Potential to implement [federated authentication](../../patterns/federated-identity.yml).
 - Ability to control pressure on models through [rate limiting](../../patterns/rate-limiting-pattern.yml).